 - And finally, proofread.
 If you are not great at spelling or grammar or even generally at writing, ask someone who is good at those things to read your essay.
 A fresh set of eyes is priceless to catch all mistakes.
 Personal MBA Coach uses proofreaders for each MBA application for this reason.

 With those basics of Writing 101 in mind, let’s look now at five higher-level principles that should guide your MBA essay writing from beginning to end.

-1) Answer the question ASKED
+1) Answer the essay question

 2) Write authentically

 Do not write what you think admissions committee members want to read.
 There is no one perfect candidate profile.
 Instead, your uniqueness will be one of your greatest selling points.
-Your essays should paint a clear picture of who you are, what motivates you, and what you are passionate about.
+Your essays should paint a clear picture of who you are, what motivates you, and what you are passionate about—genuinely.
 Do not feel compelled to show how you fit the mold that seemingly makes up the “ideal” candidate.
 If you have no desire to run a non-profit, that is ok.
 If you are not motivated by improving the environment, do not pretend you are.
-Readers will see right through this and you could end up doing more harm than good.
+Readers will see right through this, and you could end up doing more harm than good.

 4) Keep your language approachable